-- neck pain,
+- Stiff neck

-- numbness & tingling in the hands,
+- Numbness & tingling in the hands

-- weakness in the arms & hands,
+- Weakness in the arms & hands

-- forward head
+- Forward head

-How we look today is the result of years of… Are these signs and symptoms that you are experiencing.
+Are these signs and symptoms that you are experiencing.
 But why does this occur?
 How did this happen to me?
 How can I fix the problem?
 The basic premise here is that we become accustomed to our environment.
-Not too mention gravity is working against us.
+Not to mention gravity is working against us.

 Our body as a whole will adapt to the positions we place them in on a daily basis.
 The muscles in the front of our body become tight and the muscles of our upper back (around our shoulder blades) become stretched out and weak.
-This in turn weakens our neck muscles, and our head now drops forward.
+This, in turn, weakens our neck muscles, and our head now drops forward.

 The front neck muscles become weak and stretched out, and the back neck muscles become very tight.
 Remember our head attaches to our neck, and our neck attaches to our upper back and shoulders.
 There is constant communication among all of the parts and each part relies on the neighbor above and below it.

-When the discs bulge in our spine, they now have tendency to irritate the nerves.
+When the discs bulge in our spine, they now have a tendency to irritate the nerves.
 The nerves that supply our shoulders, arms, and hands come from our neck.
 So, when we experience pain and discomfort in the shoulders, arms and/or hands, the problem may be in our neck or upper back area.
-The great news here is that simple changes to your daily routine will dramatically influence the aforementioned issues and hopefully prevent them from occurring in the first place!
+If you have chronic neck pain, you may also experience neck stiffness, spasm of the muscles in your upper back, neck or shoulders, and tension headaches.

 Once you know your postural dysfunctions, it is very easy to work backwards, because each dysfunction has a certain set of imbalances – almost like a syndrome.
 That is, it repeats itself consistently and predictably at any age, regardless of gender and regardless of activity level.

 The only way to correct your imbalances is with very targeted corrective stretches and exercises tailored to you and your condition.
 The good news is that even in the worst cases; our bodies are never that far out of alignment.
 But if you are in pain, those imbalances need to be addressed.

-What not to do for neck pain relief
+What NOT to do for neck pain relief